bvreede/OAmonitoring/README.md

 - In the `upw_api` function, adjust the email address to reflect the current user;
 - In the 'unpaywall' section of 'OA labelling', choose 'api' or 'csv' for the variable `api_csv`, depending on whether you want to load existing unpaywall data ('csv'), or re-run the unpaywall analysis via their api ('api')

-## Wishlist
-- Test the sources for quality
-- What happens if we use the Core db instead of Unpaywall? https://core.ac.uk/services/api/